One of the biggest questions any MLB fan has going into each year is: How much are MLB ticket prices this season?

 The Pirates haven’t made the playoffs since 2015, and have experienced some poor seasons since then, which have caused the luster of former franchise superstar Andrew McCutchen’s time leading the team to three straight playoffs berths to wear off.
 This has led to their tickets being among the cheapest of any team in baseball, even though they play in what’s maybe the game’s most aesthetically pleasing venue.

 32. Miami Marlins

 Earning the dubious honor of having the lowest-priced tickets on the secondary market among all MLB teams is the Miami Marlins.
-Despite playing in a relatively new and beautiful ballpark (opened in 2012) in a solid market, The Marlins have had a tough time selling tickets thus far at Marlins Park.
+Despite playing in a relatively new and beautiful ballpark that opened in 2012 in a solid market, the Marlins have had a tough time selling tickets thus far at Marlins Park.

 The Marlins have incredibly made just two postseasons berths in their franchise’s history, and both of those resulted in a World Series title, which is a lot more than the majority of MLB franchises could dream of during that span.
-They are on a fifteen-year playoff drought that will extend to 16 unless they go on a miracle run in the second half in 2019, so expect average prices to remain as low as they’ll get for an MLB game this year.
+They’re currently on a sixteen-year playoff drought, so expect average prices to be as low as they’ll get for an MLB game this year.